EakDev-hub/ask-ai-muti-model/MD_file/BATCH_ANALYSIS_USER_GUIDE.md

 ## Features

-✅ Upload up to 20 photos simultaneously
+✅ Upload up to 100 photos simultaneously
-✅ Support for JPG, PNG, GIF, and WebP formats
+✅ Automatic image resize to 720p (1280x720) for optimal processing ✅ Support for JPG, PNG, GIF, and WebP formats
 ✅ Drag & drop or browse to select files
 ✅ Real-time progress tracking
-✅ Parallel processing (5 photos at a time)
-✅ Export results to CSV (Picture Name, Response)
+✅ Parallel processing (5 photos at a time, sequential to 100) ✅ Export results to CSV (Picture Name, Response)
 ✅ Individual photo status indicators
 ✅ Search and filter results